Bale agent hits back at Valdano criticism

 Former Madrid boss Valdano blamed Bale for failing to track Jordi Alba for Barca's opening goal, accusing him of a lack of focus.

-"Bale is one of many players at Madrid who play very freely," he told Onda Cero.
+"Bale is one of many players at Madrid who play very freely," Valdano said.
 "He had the job to follow Jordi Alba, and his concentration lasted just seven minutes.

 "Alba was completely free to set up the first goal.
 There are players in the squad who, like Bale, think they are so important they can do whatever they want.
 That goes against the collective."